Skip to main content

 We look forward to receiving your nominations and recognizing your volunteers, leaders, fundraisers, philanthropists and youth for all they do to make a difference to important causes and the philanthropic community.

-Please save the date and join us at the 26th anniversary of Greater Vancouver’s National Philanthropy Day on Wednesday, November 22nd, 2023 at the JW Parq Hotel Vancouver, to honour and acknowledge the Giving Hearts Award nominees and recipients.
+Please save the date and join us at Greater Vancouver’s National Philanthropy Day presented by RBC on Friday, November 14th, 2025 from 2-6pm at the River Rock Resort, to honour and acknowledge the Giving Hearts Award nominees and recipients.

 Please note that excerpts from each nomination, including the photo, quote and executive summary will be featured in the Event Program and other AFP National Philanthropy Day promotional materials, websites and social media channels.
 Please ensure that all information submitted can be shared publicly.

-Please also ensure your nominee is available to attend the National Philanthropy Day Luncheon on Wednesday, November 22nd, 2023.
+Please also ensure your nominee is available to attend the National Philanthropy Day Event presented by RBC on Friday, November 14th, 2025 from 2-6pm.

 Senior members of the Greater Vancouver AFP and social-profit community will form the judicial panel for all awards.
 This judicial panel will review the responses to the criteria on the nominees and will select the final Giving Hearts recipients.
 The selection of award recipients will be based solely on the information contained in the nomination.